400contacts/Documents/interviews.md

 I started joining groups on Facebook with Tarek and dowloading some apps for learning Swedish.

-“I wanted to use the time in the asylum camp to learn something new”
+> I wanted to use the time in the asylum camp to learn something new

 Then, when having found some resources to learn Swedish I started also learning how to code.
 Because, I wanted to use the time in the asylum camp to learn something new.